 - Sabbaday Falls (tall waterfall, easy walk)

-- Falls Pond (great with the drone!)
+- Falls Pond (great with a drone)

-- Albany Covered Bridge (pack a cute outfit for this one!)
+- Albany Covered Bridge (pack a cute outfit for this one)

 - Russell-Colbath House Cemetery for spooky vibes